In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 “And me!”
 Hyperion exclaimed, summoning a lesser tornado of fire for himself to ride.
 He would back up his brother with all of his might.

-Crius was out within the battlefield with Hyperion by his side.
-They wondered who would come.
-While their side had fewer, they were mighty.
+Crius was out on the battlefield with Hyperion by his side.
+They wondered who would come to confront them.
+While their side had fewer combatants after Zeus’ little display, they were mighty.

 Zeus and Hades recognized that, and they considered going together, but when Hyperion joined Crius’ side, the two hesitated.

-“If we both go and Cronos holds back, we will look weaker,” Zeus said.
+“If we both go and Cronos holds back, we will look weaker,” Zeus said to Hades.

 “Oh, fuck off!”
 Hera said from behind them.
 “It won’t matter if we don’t stop them.”
 She turned her head to look at Demeter and Hestia.
 “Sisters!”

 The three women jumped into the fray.
 Hera fired her bow at Hyperion, immediately followed by Hestia striking a powerful blow to his chest.
-Demeter a swirling tempest of ice and snow.
+Demeter commanded a swirling tempest of ice and snow around her body but with an additional concentration around her fists.

 The grand fire Titan was overwhelmed by the onslaught of weaponry from the women.
 He fell back.
 When Crius turned to look at his brother, he was caught aback by Hades’ Hooks clamping into his shoulders.